-Democrat Joe Biden Wins At Least Three Of Maine's Four Electoral Votes
+Democrat Joe Biden Wins At Least Three of Maine's Four Electoral Votes

+U.S. Democratic presidential nominee and former Vice President Joe Biden speaks about voting results from the 2020 U.S. presidential election during an appearance in Wilmington, Delaware, U.S., November 4, 2020.
+REUTERS/Kevin Lamarque

-Washington, Nov 4 (AP) Democrat Joe Biden has won at least three of Maine's four electoral votes in his bid to unseat President Donald Trump.
-Biden won the statewide tally and the 1st Congressional District, good for three electoral votes..
+Biden won the statewide tally and the 1st Congressional District, good for three electoral votes.

 - FOLLOW US ON: